daviddarke/Gutenberg-How-a-WordPress-studio-adapted/gutenberg-how-a-wordpress-studio-adapted.md

 ---

-# Then came our future planning
+# Next, future planning

 ### - Review on a case by case basis whether the client needs/wants the update
 ### - All **new** project will use Gutenberg

 ---

-# Then came our future planning
+# Next, future planning

 ### - Review on a case by case basis whether the client needs/wants the update
 ### - All **new** project will use Gutenberg